The Ten Bulls (or Ox-herding Pictures) of Zen

 In the pasture of this world, I endlessly push aside the tall grasses in search of the bull.
 Following unnamed rivers, lost upon the interpenetrating paths of distant mountains, my strength failing and my vitality exhausted, I cannot find the bull.
 I only hear the locusts chirring through the forest at night.

 The seeker looks for the bull (symbolic of his or her true nature, the ‘Buddha-mind’).
 This is the beginning of the path.
-It is usually heralded by a fundamental disappointment with one’s life, and a recognition, however dim, that we have been living a life governed by endless distractions leading us down endless ‘garden paths’ of nonsense.
+It is usually heralded by a fundamental disappointment with one’s life, and a recognition, however dim, that we have been living a life governed by endless distractions leading us down endless garden paths of empty conventions, fads, and general nonsense.
 The search for the real meaning of our life begins: we are now seeking, however uncertainly, the bull.
 In the context of meditation, this can be thought of as marking our initial efforts as we sit.

 Discovering the Footprints